electron/unreleased/README.md

 ## Electron Unreleased Commit Audit

+This repository allows users to query information relating to release branches on [`electron/electron`](https://github.com/electron/electron).

+There are two potential actions possible:
-This Action checks for and reports commits unreleased for a specific release branch.
+1. Reporting commits unreleased for a specific release branch.
+2. Reporting pull requests targeting a specific release branch that have not yet been merged.

-It's triggered automatically via cron job on Monday mornings at 9am for all supported release branches of Electron.
+An unreleased commit audit is triggered automatically via cron job on Monday mornings at 9AM PST for all supported release branches of Electron.

+### Check Unreleased

-It can also be triggered via Slack with:
+An unreleased commit audit can be triggered via Slack using the following:

 ```sh
 /check-unreleased <branch-name>